Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 This is a fairly funky image, so let's see how it breaks down.
 We see the three fixed points at (0,0), (0,1) and (1,1), and then the fourth point is somewhere.
 Depending on where it is, our curve will have certain features.
 Namely, if the fourth point is...

 1. anywhere on and in the red zone, the curve will be self-intersecting, yielding either a cusp or a loop.
-Anywhere inside the the red zone, this will be a loop.
+Anywhere inside the red zone, this will be a loop.
 We won't know <i>where</i> that loop is (in terms of <i>t</i> values), but we are guaranteed that there is one.
 2. on the left (red) edge, the curve will have a cusp.
 We again don't know <em>where</em>, just that it has one.
 This edge is described by the function: